Efficiency vs Effectiveness Framework: Audit Tasks

 Effectiveness is the measure of whether a task’s completion advances a person or organization toward their stated objectives.

-Efficiency effectiveness framework is a decision-making tool that separates execution quality (efficiency) from goal alignment (effectiveness) to redirect effort toward high-impact work.
-It uses a four-quadrant audit to map tasks by impact and execution skill, revealing where to invest, delegate, or cut.
+Efficiency effectiveness framework is a decision-making tool that separates execution quality (efficiency) from goal alignment (effectiveness) to redirect effort toward high-impact work, using a four-quadrant audit to map tasks by impact and execution skill and reveal where to invest, delegate, or cut.

 Why does efficiency without effectiveness leave you stuck?